 - Research Foci: American politics, with focus on legislative institutions, political parties, and American political development.

 Benjamin Brooks - Assistant Professor, Department of Economics

 Benjamin Brooks develops innovative computational approaches to overcome problems of incomplete information in economic theory.
 His research contributes to fundamental questions in economics, such as how a firm decides to divide a market, and what welfare consequences such decisions have.
 Brooks was a Research Fellow with the Becker Friedman Institute in 2015-2016, and came to the University of Chicago from Princeton University, where he earned his PhD.
 He has held research posts at Princeton, Yale University, and the World Bank, and was the recipient of the Harold W. Dodds Fellowship in 2012-2013.
 He graduated magna cum laude from Tufts University with a BA in mathematics and quantitative economics in 2008.

 - Research Foci: Microeconomic theory, auctions, repeated games, computational game theory.

-Leonardo Bursztyn - Assistant Professor, Economics
+Leonardo Bursztyn - Assistant Professor, Department of Economics

 Leonardo Bursztyn's current research uses field experiments to understand how individuals make schooling, consumption, and financial decisions, and how these decisions are shaped by individuals' social environments.
 Bursztyn's research has been published in leading academic journals such as Econometrica, the American Economic Review, the Quarterly Journal of Economics and the Journal of Political Economy.
 Prior to joining the faculty at the University of Chicago, Bursztyn was an assistant professor of Economics at UCLA Anderson School of Management.
 Bursztyn received his Ph.D. in Economics at Harvard University in 2010.